-The EICV3 results shows that at the national level agriculture contributes the largest share of income (46%), followed by wage income (25%), business income (i.e. self-employment), transfers, and rents.
+The EICV3 results shows that at the national level agriculture contributes the largest share of a household's income (46%), followed by wage income (25%), business income (i.e. self-employment), transfers, and rents.

-Figure 5.6 below presents the household income shares in Musanze district.
-It shows that household income is driven by agriculture (46%), followed by wage income (26%) and business income (10%).
+Figure 5.6 below presents the household income shares in Ngoma district.
+It shows that household income is driven by agricultural income (56.30%), followed by wage income (21.30%) and rent (9.10%).
+The smallest contributor to household income in Ngoma district is public transfers income with 0.20%.

-Figure 5.6 Household income shares in Musanze
+Figure 5.6 Household income shares in Ngoma